MCP Integration

 Templates Not Appearing

-- Templates must be in a workspace you have access to
+- Templates must be in an environment you have access to

-- Check if you're looking at the right workspace
+- Check if you're looking at the right environment

 - Refresh by asking the AI to list templates again